If you suspect a vehicle is abandoned

 Voluntary surrender of your vehicle

-You can contact the council directly to register any dissatisfaction regarding our abandoned vehicle activities.
-This can be done through the council’s corporate complaints process online.
+You can contact the council directly if you are not satisfied with our handling of your abandoned vehicle.
+This can be done through the council’s online corporate complaints process.

-Untaxed vehicles can be reported directly to us on 020 3856 0020 or by email at email@example.com
+Untaxed vehicles can be reported directly to us on 020 3856 0020, or by emailing firstname.lastname@example.org

 Before reporting an untaxed vehicle to us, we ask you first check the tax status of the vehicle you are reporting.